Loggerhead musk turtle: Habitat

-Diet
+Behaviour

+It spends most of its time in the water with less time spent basking out in the sun than is observed in other species.

+Feeding

 The diet of the loggerhead musk turtle changes as it grows.
 Younger turtles have a more varied diet, eating insects, snails, crayfish, and clams while adults eat mostly snails and clams since adults are larger.

 The loggerhead musk turtle forages in streams with sandy or vegetated bottoms with varying speeds of currents.
-It spends most of its time in the water with less time spent basking out in the sun than is observed in other species.

 Reproduction

 S. minor is oviparous.
-Between August and June, females can lay up to five clutches with one to four eggs per clutch.
+Between June and August, females can lay up to five clutches with one to four eggs per clutch.
 Larger females tend to have larger eggs and more eggs per clutch.
 Females lay their eggs on the shore, in holes 8–15 cm deep.
 Hatchlings typically have a carapace length of 2.47 cm.

-Mating Behavior
+Mating behavior

 In the wild, mating takes place underwater in shaded areas.
-Males exhibit several different behaviors during the mating process including: cloacal sniffing, bridge sniffing, mounting, following the female, biting, moving the head from one side to the other, and interlocking of tails.
+Males exhibit several different behaviors during the mating process including cloacal sniffing, bridge sniffing, mounting, following the female, biting, moving the head from one side to the other, and interlocking of tails.

-Conservation and Threats
+Conservation and threats

 The IUCN has listed the loggerhead musk turtle as an animal of least concern.

+This turtle is prey to alligator snapping turtles, cottonmouths and American alligators.
+Humans are also known to be predators.
+Juvenile loggerhead musk turtles are more vulnerable due to their small size.
+Animals including raccoons and crows are often found feeding on the eggs of loggerhead musk turtles.

 Some common threats to this turtle include habitat loss, negative interactions with humans, such as being killed by cars or boats or dying after biting fish hooks, and indirect threats such as threats to their food sources.
 While this turtle is vulnerable to habitat loss, many waterways within its range are protected by Florida state law.
-Florida list it as a protected species.
+Florida lists it as a protected species.